Funspot (arcade): Additional ventures

-Funspot's founder and owner, Robert Lawton has launched other community ventures that are not associated with his family entertainment center.
+Funspot's founder and owner, Robert M. Lawton has launched other community ventures that are not associated with his family entertainment center.
 Records of Funspot's web site show that at least from 2006 to 2012, several of its charity bingo games each week—staffed in part by volunteers—have had one of the associated nonprofits as their beneficiary.

 The Lake Winnipesaukee Historical Society and Lake Winnipesaukee Museum are an organization and museum building located on a separate property adjacent to Funspot.
-The historical society was founded by Funspot owner Bob Lawton and his son Tim Lawton in 1985.
+The historical society was founded by Funspot owner Robert M. Lawton and his son Tim Lawton in 1985.
 The museum houses information and exhibits on the history of Lake Winnipesaukee and the towns surrounding it.
 Many of the artifacts were found by Bob and Tim from scuba diving expeditions the two regularly made into the lake.
 The museum building was opened in 2004, and has been expanded to include a state of the art presentation area for guest lectures.